RVU Pulse — FAQ

 Does this tool store or transmit my data?

 Without an account, all data stays in your browser's local storage and never leaves your device.
 If you create an account, your saved calculations sync to a secure database so you can access them across devices.
-Your data is never sent to third-party cloud services or sold.
-The tool also sends anonymous usage statistics (page views and button clicks) to a privacy-focused analytics server with no cookies, no IP tracking, and no personal information.
-Any standard ad-blocker blocks the analytics script with no impact on the calculator.
+Your data is never sold or shared with third parties.
+For full details, see our Privacy Policy at rvupulse.com/privacy.

 ← Back to the calculator